Impacts of Climate Change

 Greenhouse Gas Molecules (more info) This page, from Beloit College, uses a Java application to allow users to view and rotate greenhouse gas molecules.
 Users may choose to view the molecule as a ball and/or stick model or a spacefill model.

-NCAR - The Greenhouse Effect (more info) This short animation demonstrates how greenhouse gases affect temperatures as a function of solar radiation.
+NCAR - The Greenhouse Effect ( This site may be offline. ) This short animation demonstrates how greenhouse gases affect temperatures as a function of solar radiation.

 NASA Cloud Albedo Animation (more info) Clouds greatly affect the Earth's solar energy balance.
 This animation shows how they deflect a portion of solar energy influx from reaching our planet's surface and how they insulate to prevent a total loss of thermal radiance out into space.